Are you looking for back-to-school bulletin board ideas that will infuse your classroom with acceptance, a sense of belonging, and inclusion?

 Growth Mindset Bulletin Boards

 It goes without saying that growth mindset concepts inherently bolster student confidence.
-Reminders by way of growth mindset affirmations are a perfect way to support these concepts for students.
+Therefore, reminders by way of growth mindset affirmations are a perfect way to support these concepts for students.
 The bulletin board should be part of your much larger plan for implementing growth mindset in your classroom.
 Not sure where to begin?
 Here are a few posts that will help you get started:

 - 10 Things You Need to Know About Growth Mindset